 First Nations that are funded for child and family programs are required to report serious occurrences to the Ministry of Education.
 First Nations are required to submit to the ministry Serious Occurrence Reports (SORs) for serious occurrences that take place in child and family programs if they fall within any of the categories below.
-First Nations must submit SORs to the ministry within 24 hours of a serious occurrence:
+First Nations must submit SORs to the ministry within 24 hours of being made aware of a serious occurrence:

-- 1. Death of a child;
+- 1. Death of a child:

 - 2. Allegation of abuse and/or neglect;

 - 3. Life-threatening injury or illness

 - 4. Missing or unsupervised child(ren); or

 - 5. Unplanned disruption of normal operations (e.g. fire, flood, gas leak, detection of carbon monoxide, outbreak, lockdown, other emergency relocation or temporary closure)

+- 6. Confirmed case of COVID-19

-Please submit your SOR by email to EYIBSOR@ontario.ca copying your Early Years Advisor or by fax to 416-314-7836.
+Please submit your SOR by email to EYIBSOR@ontario.ca copying your Early Years Advisor.
 The ministry will acknowledge receipt of your SOR, review all information, and contact you if any follow up is required.
 First Nations should use the Ministry of Education's Child and Family Programs Serious Occurrence Report Form to report a serious occurrence.
-The Serious Occurrence form is included in the annual service agreement package.
+The Serious Occurrence form is included in the annual service Agreement package.